PowToon/file-list-plugin/README.md

     return true
   },

-  // what modules to include in th list
+  // what modules to include in the list
   filterModules: function defaultFilterModules(module){
     return true
   },